By borrowing library materials you are agreeing to pay any fine or fee that is charged for materials that are returned late, damaged or lost.

 There is no grace period on MRC equipment.
 Items will start accruing hourly fines after the due date and time.

 We recommend reservations be made in advance for all equipment, though walk-ins are welcome when equipment is available.
-Reservations may be made via phone (919-962-2559), email, or in person.
-Patrons may reserve one of each type of equipment at a time.
+Reservations made online can be made for up to two weeks in advance.
+For reservations occurring more than two weeks in advance, please contact MRC staff via email at firstname.lastname@example.org.
+Patrons may reserve one of each type of equipment per week.
 The two-day loan period begins on the day of the reservation, no matter when the patron arrives to pick up the materials.
+Patrons may only pick up equipment for themselves and must present their OneCard at checkout.
 Please note that reservations are subject to availability of working equipment.